Find Out How Much Your New Roof Will Cost. Get Instant Roof Quote

 When the wind picks up over Lake Washington or Puget Sound, you want to feel confident that your roof is secure.
 Wind can lift and tear off shingles, leaving your home vulnerable to leaks and damage.
 Different roofing materials have different wind resistance ratings, so this is an important factor to consider.
 Metal roofs are known for their exceptional performance in high winds.
 Many modern composition shingles are also designed and tested to withstand strong gusts, but it’s important to choose a quality product.
 A securely fastened roof installed by an experienced professional will give you the best defense against our region’s powerful storms.

-Preparing for Snow and Ice Dams
+Preventing Snow and Ice Dam Damage

 While we may not get buried in snow every winter, we definitely get enough to cause problems.
 Heavy, wet snow can put a lot of stress on a roof’s structure.
 Even more concerning is the potential for ice dams.
 These occur when snow melts and refreezes at the edge of your roof, creating a blockage that prevents water from draining properly.
 This trapped water can seep under your shingles and cause major leaks.
 Materials with a smooth surface, like metal, help snow slide off more easily.
 However, preventing ice dams is also about ensuring your attic has proper insulation and ventilation to keep the roof’s surface temperature even.